The 2020/2021 Macomb County Green Schools Program

-Beer Middle School, Carkenord Elementary School, Eisenhower Elementary School, Eisenhower High School, Jefferson Middle School, L'Anse Creuse Middle School - Central, Salk Elementary, Sequoyah Elementary School, St. Augustine, and St. Joan of Arc.
+Beer Middle School, Eisenhower Elementary School, Eisenhower High School, Jefferson Middle School, L'Anse Creuse Middle School - Central, Salk Elementary, Sequoyah Elementary School, St. Augustine, and St. Joan of Arc.

 Each year, as part of the Macomb County Green Schools program, the opportunity for students to create and submit a logo which may be considered for use specifically in Macomb County Green Schools program materials in the upcoming year.

-Tori Trumper from Seneca Middle School, is the creator of the winning logo this year!
+Grace Gutmann from St. Mary School - Mt.
+Clemens, is the creator of the winning logo this year!

 - Evergreen Designation Category: Amanda Moore Elementary School

-NEWS: 2019 Green Advocate Award Winner - Theresa Whitenight, Dresden Elementary School
+NEWS: 2020 Green Advocate Award Winner - Andrew Neeson, Hamilton-Parsons Elementary School

-This year, the Macomb Green Schools Program presented the third annual Green Advocate Award to Theresa Whitenight, from Dresden Elementary.
-Theresa’s nomination came from Nicole Willinger, a teacher at Dresden Elementary School.
+This year, the Macomb Green Schools Program presented the third annual Green Advocate Award to Andrew Neeson, a parent from Hamilton-Parsons Elementary.
+Andrew’s nomination came from Maria Reuter, a teacher at Hamilton-Parsons Elementary School.

-Congratulations to Theresa Whitenight, 2019 Green Advocate Award Winner!
+Congratulations to Andrew Neeson, 2020 Green Advocate Award Winner!